1920 Croatian Peasant Rebellion: Aftermath

 Because the authorities did not draw much distinction between the HPSS's rejection of centralised authority and Bolshevism, the government downplayed peasant grievances and generally blamed Bolshevik influence in the countryside.
 Even though in 1924, Radić's nephew Pavle Radić said the party did not start the rebellion, in the aftermath, the HPSS backed Lakuš and Uroić as party candidates for office.
-Two months after the rebellion, the HPSS took part in the 1920 Kingdom of Serbs, Croats and Slovenes Constitutional Assembly election, in which the HPSS replaced the Party of Rights as the perceived champions of the Croatian national cause; Radić and the HPSS achieved the best election result among Croatian parties.
+Two months after the rebellion, the HPSS took part in the 1920 Kingdom of Serbs, Croats and Slovenes Constitutional Assembly election, in which the HPSS replaced the Croatian Party of Rights as the perceived champions of the Croatian national cause; Radić and the HPSS achieved the best election result among Croatian parties.
 The HPSS achieved a significant improvement in its electoral results compared to the local elections held earlier the same year.
 For example, in the local elections held shortly before the rebellion, the HPSS won six percent of seats in municipal assemblies in Virovitica County, two percent in Požega County, and no seats in Syrmia County in the region of Slavonia, not a traditional party stronghold.
 Later that year, in the parliamentary elections held shortly after the rebellion, the HPSS won 56 percent of parliamentary mandates available for Požega County, 38 percent of the mandates in Virovitica County and 21 percent in Syrmia County.
 The electoral success was the result of the HPSS having demonstrated it identified with the peasants' problems in a predominantly rural country, including identification of the HPSS with the 1920 peasant rebellion.